meteor/meteor/content/security.md

 There have been several articles about the potential pitfalls of accepting MongoDB update operators from the client, in particular the [Allow & Deny Security Challenge](https://www.discovermeteor.com/blog/allow-deny-security-challenge/) and its [results](https://www.discovermeteor.com/blog/allow-deny-challenge-results/), both on the Discover Meteor blog.

-Given the points above, we're going to recommend that all Meteor apps should use Methods to accept data input from the client, and restrict the arguments accepted by each Method as tightly as possible.
+Given the points above, we recommend that all Meteor apps should use Methods to accept data input from the client, and restrict the arguments accepted by each Method as tightly as possible.

 Here's a code snippet to disable client-side updates on a collection; this will make sure no other part of the code can use `allow`: